Dhyuti/Hangman/README.md

 # Hangman
-Hangman but have to guess the logo based on the picture displayed
+Guess the logo based on the picture displayed